TimeToStrikes/Minecraft-1.16-Gorilla-Tag-Materials/README.md

 ///////////////////////////////////////////////////////

-When 1.17 come out I will update this and try to make the transparent blocks work
+When 1.17 comes out I will update this and try to make the transparent blocks work

 ///////////////////////////////////////////////////////